inductiva/inductiva/docs/intro_to_api/tasks.md

 machine_group.terminate()
 ```

-Each `Task` is identified by a unique alphanumeric identifier.
-While you can
+Every `Task` is assigned a unique alphanumeric identifier upon creation.
+This identifier ensures that each task is distinct and can be easily referenced.

-instantiate multiple `Task` objects pointing to the same task using this identifier,
+While it is possible to instantiate multiple `Task` objects using the
-this does not duplicate the task on the API.
-These objects refer to the same underlying
+same identifier, doing so does not create duplicate tasks on the API.
-task.
+Instead, all such objects point to the same underlying task, allowing you
+to access and manage it across different sessions.

 This mechanism is useful when you want to recreate a `Task` object to
 retrieve information about tasks you created in previous sessions:

 ```python